2015 (company): History

 2015, Inc. was founded by Tom Kudirka in 1997.
 He assembled a team of developers by researching people who were participating in the FPS mod community.
-After months of working online and mostly only communicating via ICQ instant messenger his team created a Quake mod as a playable demo to show off their talent.
+After months of working online and mostly only communicating via ICQ instant messenger, his team created a Quake mod as a playable demo to show off their talent.
 Kudirka sent the demo to Activision who was so impressed with their work they awarded 2015 a contract developing the expansion pack to their upcoming game entitled SiN, developed by Ritual Entertainment.

-Kudirka moved all of his team members to Tulsa, Oklahoma to begin work on the expansion pack SiN: Wages of Sin.
+Kudirka moved all of his team members to Tulsa, Oklahoma, to begin work on the expansion pack SiN: Wages of Sin.
 The seven developers who spent over six months online creating the demo met one another for the first time.
 Three of the seven developers lived in a house rented by Kudirka where the living-room made up the development studio.
-The team was Tom Kudirka, Ken Turner, Zied Reike, Carl Glave, Benson Russel, Paul Jury and Michael Boon, who Kudirka relocated from Tasmania Australia.
+The team was Tom Kudirka, Ken Turner, Zied Reike, Carl Glave, Benson Russel, Paul Jury, and Michael Boon, who Kudirka relocated from Tasmania Australia.

 SiN: Wages of Sin

 Wages of Sin was the official expansion pack for Ritual Entertainment's game SiN.
-The game was published by Activision and released for the Windows platform in February 1999.
+It was published by Activision and released for Windows in February 1999.